 - 1. On the menubar, click "Add Flows". - 2.
 To create a new user defined flow, click "New" and enter the name and description of the flow.
 Notice that the "Flow Kind" is now set to "User Defined", as expected. - 3.
+Optionally, add an Alias for this flow and decide whether or not you want to apply it.
+This is not typical for a user defined flow but it may be helpful to your audience. - 4.
 Next, map the user defined flow between architecture physical objects.
 The screen asks for source and destination Physical Object.
 These must be selected from the available list they may not be typed into the fields.
 A user defined flow can connect two user defined Physical Objects, a user defined Physical Object with an ARC-IT Physical Object, or two ARC-IT Physical Objects.
 On the "Inventory" tab, the architecture Physical Objects are associated with architecture elements, so the new user defined flow is indirectly associated with these elements.
-These are shown later on the "Interfaces" screen. - 4.
+These are shown later on the "Interfaces" screen. - 5.
+Choose which Functional Objects to assign to this new flow. - 6.
+Decide to which architectures in your file this user defined flow should be assigned.
+You can choose "All" for the regional plus any and all project architectures or press the "Select" button and use the checkboxes to choose which architectures can use this flow. - 7.
 Next, decide if you want your user defined flow to replace an existing ARC-IT flow.
 After selecting a source and destination click the "Replaces" pull-down and choose from one of the flows that are currently defined between those physical objects.